hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dol-office-of-workers-compensation-federal-employees-compens-3801803f.md

       This corrective action is an iterative and cyclical, OWCP provides ongoing training to staff - it is never complete'
     Mitigation_Strategy: atp3_1
+  - Action_Taken: Planned
+    Completion_Date: FY2027+
+    Description_Action_Taken: 'The program will continue to use training corrective action plans.
+As a result of staff

+      turnover training continues throughout the year and the program utilizes on the spot corrective action and training to ensure issues are identified on the case level.'
+    Mitigation_Strategy: app3_1
   Confidence_Level: 90% to <95%
   End_Date: 06/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false